From the Newsroom: ABC cans heartless hack Kimmel

 They cheered when Trump was silenced.
 They laughed when Carlson was fired.
 But when Kimmel faced consequences, they collapsed in outrage.

-ABC was right to kick Kimmel to the curb.
+ABC was right to temporarily kick Kimmel to the curb and reassess whether or not he should be back.
 He politicized Kirk’s killing, proving himself a heartless ghoul unworthy of a paycheck.

 Free speech doesn’t mean freedom from consequences.
 Kimmel spewed vile lies.
-ABC had every right to can him.
+ABC had every right to suspend him.
 They were right to do it.